 We need more time spent at the knee of our elders listening to them and absorbing their wisdom.
 We really need more wisdom.
 And while I’m at it, I think we need more hen houses so kids can gather eggs in the morning, more time outside feeding our spirit, and more blue jeans and flannel shirts.
 We need more phone calls with our Mamas, and family road trips, and handwritten letters.

 We need the good people among us to stand up, stand out, and speak louder.
 Because you are a rock for so many around you.
 You’re holding it together, setting the example, and caring for those around you in a culture that continually tells you to forsake them and put yourself first.
 We need more of you.

-And you, my dear friend, need this cornbread.
+And you, my dear friend, need some of Mama’s Mexican Cornbread.
 Because it’s good and I love ya. ~end rant~

 Let’s get cookin’!